openiddict/openiddict-documentation/introduction/index.md

 and leaves user authentication up to the implementer: OpenIddict can be natively used with any form of user authentication like password, token, federated or Integration Windows Authentication.
 While convenient, using a membership stack like ASP.NET Core Identity is not required.

+> [!TIP]
-Integration with OpenIddict is typically done by enabling the pass-through mode to handle requests in a controller action or in a minimal API handler or, for more complex scenarios, by directly using its advanced events model.
+> In ASP.NET and ASP.NET Core, integration with OpenIddict is typically done by enabling the pass-through mode to handle requests in a controller action,
+> in a Razor Page, in a Web Form or in a minimal API handler or, for more complex scenarios, by directly using its advanced events model.

-### Pass-through mode
+### Pass-through support

-As with `OAuthAuthorizationServerMiddleware`, OpenIddict allows handling authorization, logout and token requests in custom controller actions or any other middleware able to hook into the ASP.NET Core or OWIN request processing pipeline.
-In this case, OpenIddict will always validate incoming requests first
-(e.g by ensuring the mandatory parameters are present and valid) before allowing the rest of the pipeline to be invoked: should any validation error occur, OpenIddict will automatically reject the request before it reaches user-defined controller actions or custom middleware.
+As with `OAuthAuthorizationServerMiddleware`, the OpenIddict server allows handling authorization, logout and token requests in custom controller actions or any other middleware able to hook into the ASP.NET Core or OWIN request processing pipeline.
+In this case, OpenIddict will always validate incoming requests first (e.g by ensuring the mandatory parameters are present and valid) before allowing the rest of the pipeline to be invoked: should any validation error occur, OpenIddict will automatically reject the request before it reaches user-defined controller actions or custom middleware.

+The same exact concept also exists in the OpenIddict client stack, where the pass-through mode can be used to handle callbacks/redirection requests in custom code and apply any logic needed by the application (e.g filtering claims, storing the identity in an authentication cookie, etc.).

 ```csharp
 builder.Services.AddOpenIddict()